 }

-This block of code may seem a bit daunting at first, let me explain what is happening here.
-When I calculate the run time of the last command from the start and end exection times, I get the value in seconds. but when the value is over 60, I am asking PowerShell create a timespan, because I want to display the time differently for that scenario.
+This block of code may seem daunting at first.
+Let me explain what is happening here.
+When I calculate the runtime of the last command from the start and end execution times, I get the value in seconds. but when the value is over 60, I am asking PowerShell create a time-span, because I want to display the time differently for that scenario.

-My goal is to be able to display the time in minutes and seconds.
-Since I start with seconds, I need to convert seconds to minutes and seconds and a timespan object does the work for me.
+My goal is to display the time in minutes and seconds.
+Since I start with seconds, I need to convert seconds to minutes and seconds and a time-span object does the work for me.

 $ts